kulinichevgeny/relap-responsive-landing/README.md

 ## About

-This is my IT SHATLE graduation work.
+This is my IT SHATLE HTML/CSS module graduation work.
 Made with HTML, Sass(SCSS) and JavaScript (Slick Slider).
 You are welcome!

 ## Questions?